Cybergeneration: Overview

-Cybergeneration (1993), published by R. Talsorian featured a new setting based for Cyberpunk 2020 in an alternative 2027 that went beyond the slow decay of to a world where the corporations had won, becoming the new governments, and where players took on the roles of young adults with more heroic motives for fighting against the Machine.
+Cybergeneration (1993), published by R. Talsorian featured a new setting for Cyberpunk 2020 in an alternate version of the year 2027 with a world where the corporations are now the new governments, and where player characters are young adults that have more heroic motives in opposing the Machine.

 In terms of tone, CyberGeneration differs from its predecessor somewhat, as the player characters take the part of nanotech-enhanced youngsters in an oppressive world ruled by adults who fear and seek to control them.
 The special powers of the CyberEvolved children give the game a definite superhero flavor.
 The players can be many different roles such as actors, inventors or motorbike races but they can be many more.

 A second edition of Cybergeneration was published in 1995.

-Firestorm Ink licensed the rights to the Cybergeneration alternate reality starting in 2004.
-They published a handful of products including Generation Gap (2005) – which had originally been scheduled by R. Talsorian a decade earlier - and Researching Medicine (2005) - a MedTech update set in 2027.
-Their final Cybergeneration book was Mile High Dragon (2009).
+Firestorm Ink licensed the rights to Cybergeneration in 2004.
+They published several products including Generation Gap (2005) – which R. Talsorian produced a decade earlier but never published - and Researching Medicine (2005) - a MedTech update set in 2027, ending the line with the PDF-only Mile High Dragon (2009).